-Using the browse button [...], select the Windows Installer File (.msi) that is to be used to create a Transform file with PackTailor.
-The user must choose a valid .msi file.
-Please be aware of the restrictions that some Windows Installer files have as documented here.
+Using the browse button [...], select the Windows Installer File (.msi) that is to be used to create

-You can also open a file from RayFlow by pressing the From RayFlow.. button.
+You can also open a file from RayFlow by pressing the From RayFlow... button.
 The exact procedure is described in section Tuning files from RayFlow.
 The remaining steps are the same as below.